OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Set up the UI
 - Set up ViewModel instances and LiveData observers

 `findViewById` is to **only** be used when interfacing with non-Auxio views.
-Otherwise, viewbinding should be used in all cases.
-If one needs to keep track of a viewbinding outside of `onCreateView`, then one can declare a binding `by memberBinding(BindingClass::inflate)` in order to have a binding that properly disposes itself on lifecycle events.
+Otherwise, view-binding should be used in all cases.
+If one needs to keep track of a view-binding outside of `onCreateView`, then one can declare a binding `by memberBinding(BindingClass::inflate)` in order to have a binding that properly disposes itself on lifecycle events.

 At times it may be more appropriate to use a `View` instead of a full blown fragment.
-This is okay as long as viewbinding is still used.
+This is okay as long as view-binding is still used.

 When creating a ViewHolder for a `RecyclerView`, one should use `BaseViewHolder` to standardize the binding process and automate some code shared across all ViewHolders.
 The only exceptions to this case are for ViewHolders that